ET-public/Godotgame/README.md

 t - command line(win clears the enemies and spawns the portal)
 z - changes the map
 i - toggles invulnerability
+e - inventory(does not do anything at the moment)

 Level up screen:
 blue square - extra bullet